pademinune/NameNet/readme.md

     - it got the anagrams correct, as well as omar.
 It detected tokyo as male
         - probably gap in extended dataset
 - v3 is a deeper version of v2 (more layers) with half the number of parameters, but it does not do well in testing
+- The RNN architecture seemed to generalize better than any of the dense networks even with less learnable parameters.